Code-Institute-Submissions/project02-interactive-frontend/README.md

 *   CSS was validated using the **CSS Validation Service** provided by The World Wide Web Consortium (W3C): https://jigsaw.w3.org/css-validator/

+*   JavaScript was tested using http://jshint.com/ and updated subsequently

 ##### During development:
 * Console.log was used extensively for viewing returned data and testing.
 * Div’s had vibrant background colours so that the developer was easily able to identify them.